vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. Under **Authentication type**, ensure that **Symmetric key** is selected, and leave the **Auto-generate keys** box checked.

-    This will have IoT Hub automatically generate the symmetric keys for authenticating the device.
+    The the **Auto-generate keys** setting will have IoT Hub automatically generate the symmetric keys for authenticating the device.

+    > **Note**: In a production environment, we recommend using X.509 certificates for device authentication whenever possible.
+We use symmetric key authentication in this lab only because it easier and quicker to configure and security is not a priority.
+For an example of configuring X.509 device authentication, see [https://docs.microsoft.com/en-us/learn/modules/explore-group-enrollment-tasks/](https://docs.microsoft.com/en-us/learn/modules/explore-group-enrollment-tasks/).

 1. Leave the other settings at the default values, and then click **Save**.